 If you’re looking for something you can use with 28mm figures, look instead for something between 1:43 and 1:56 or O scale.

 Bolt Action is good proof of this: Warlord’s figures are 28mm and their vehicles are Italeri 1:56 models.
-To my tastes, I find the vehicles on the small side, but some of that is caused by Warlord’s heroic scale proportions (the pumpkin-sized heads and baseball mitt-sized gloves I prefer).
+To my tastes, I find the vehicles on the small side, but some of that is caused by Warlord’s heroic scale proportions (the pumpkin-sized heads and baseball mitt-sized hands I prefer).

 When it came time to buy some trucks for my Bolt Action French Resistance, I picked up some Welly/Ledo models: the one on the left is (I believe) a 1:64 Ledo Days Gone truck and the one on the right is the same vehicle, but in 1:43 and manufactured by Welly.
-The former is, clearly, too small, and the latter just right.
+The former is clearly too small and the latter just right.

 I don’t have any 1:72 cars or tanks, but I believe this is a 1:72 Mustang next to a 28mm Warlord Marine.
 Compare the size of the heads.